-Philosophical and ethical issues on relationships, life and death, human rights and good and evil will make up 50% of the course.
-Christian and Muslim beliefs and practices will make up the other 50% of the course.
+Philosophical and ethical issues on relationships and life and death issues will make up 50% of the course.
+Christian and Muslim beliefs will make up the other 50% of the course.

 Three Reasons to study Religion, Philosophy and Ethics:

 - Teaches you how to debate and discuss controversial issues - Teaches you the skills you need to write evaluative academic essays. - Opens your mind to philosophical and ethical thinking.